ducksauz/esp-matter-workshop/README.md

 # esp-matter-workshop
-ESP Matter Workshop for BSides Seattle 2023
+ESP Matter Workshop

+Originally presented at BSides Seattle 2023
+Updated for Teardown 2024

 ## Get prepped before you come!

-To ensure that you have the best experience on the day of the workshop, you really want to install all the pre-reqs ahead of time, as there's about 25G of stuff to install.
+To ensure that you have the best experience on the day of the workshop, you really want to install all the pre-reqs ahead of time, as there's about 15G of stuff to install.

 Please work your way though this README just up to flashing the device, because you won't have the device yet.
 But please get